HrishikeshP-01/AzureSQLDatabase/README.md

 - Elastic database jobs – Manage large numbers of Azure SQL databases, do administration etc.
 - Elastic database query – allows you to run tSQL queries that span multiple databases.
 This is then used to report using tools like PowerBI, Excel etc.
 - Elastic transactions – Allow you to run transactions that spans over several Azure SQL databases

+## Scaling
+*Horizontal a.k.a sharding* – Division of a database into multiple different copies and different schemas, different servers, etc. it’s a way of ensuring data is isolated in some way, shape or form.
+*Vertical* – Taking existing DB & changing edition up/down

+#### Use cases for sharding
+- Large amount of data for a single database
+- Excessive workload transaction throughput
+- Physical isolation – Primary reasons.
+If there are multiple tenants in a single DB config.
+We need to ensure that each tenant is isolated from the others.
+- If you require varied geographic location for DBs
+- Custom DB organization
+- Single & multi-tenant sharding – Create a single shard for a single tenant & multiple shards for multi-tenants